 Join us for an event!

-Tickets are $9 for full price; $7 for seniors (62+) and Linfield faculty and staff (two tickets per ID); and $5 for students (any age, any school).
+Tickets are $9 for full price; $7 for seniors (62+): $7 for Linfield faculty and staff; and $5 for students (any age, any school).
 Tickets for moms (any age!) for the Sunday matinee are just $5.
 There is a $2 discount on all tickets on opening night.
 Seating is reserved.
 Purchase on the web and pick your tickets up at the box office the night of the show.
-Just click on the "Buy Tickets Now" button.
+Just click on the “Buy Tickets Now” button.
 For more information, call 503.883.2292.
 The Marshall Theatre is fully accessible.

 To reach Ford Hall from Hwy.
-99W in south McMinnville, turn east on Keck Drive at Albertson’s.
+99W in south McMinnville, turn east on Keck Drive at Albertson's.
 Take Keck Drive to Lever Street & turn right.
 Take the next immediate right at Ford Drive into the theatre parking lot.
 Ford Hall is located at the west end of the parking lot.
 For a campus map, visit: http://www.linfield.edu/campus-map.html (Ford Hall is number 58B on the map)